johnwalkington/fun-in-the-sun/README.md

 1. Run link_df_scraper.py
 2. Run product-info.py

+For commentscraper.py , when we call the url, or even click on it within YesStyle’s internal API, YesStyle will claim that we lack valid authentication credentials, and the json-formatted comment data will show up empty.
+Due to this issue, we used a third party API software, Insomnia, to format a query string and specific errors to get past a 401 requests error, upon passing in cURL item.
+Without this additional information, this header information is only temporary, and the request code will only be 200 for roughly 30-40 minutes.
+We would have to post in another cURL into Insomnia for it to give us the necessary credentials.
+For this reason, the code is not reproducible; if someone was to use Insomnia and use the headers they were supplied with immediately, no json data will be available to parse.

 3. Run comment_scraper.py

-These scripts are meant to clean the customer reviews and ingredients for product listings and then create csv files and plots
+These scripts are meant to clean the customer reviews and ingredients for product listings and then create csv files and plots.

+There may be some issues with NLTK, we tried to hedge these by having the code to download the stopword lists and the punkt list within the file skin_wreviews.

 4. Run skin_wreviews.py
 5. Run skin_analysis.py